-Employment density is the top predictor of transit ridership, and the Red Line will connect several neighborhoods to the state’s largest concentration of jobs (downtown), the state’s largest hospital, Ivy Tech, IUPUI, and UIndy.
-The corridor is currently served by IndyGo’s most heavily traveled local bus routes, representing one percent of IndyGo’s service area while representing 15 percent of all IndyGo boardings.
+Employment density is the top predictor of transit ridership, and the Red Line connects several neighborhoods to the state’s largest concentration of jobs (downtown), the state’s largest hospital, Ivy Tech, IUPUI, and UIndy.
+The corridor represents one percent of IndyGo’s service area while representing 15 percent of all IndyGo boardings.

 The Red Line corridor demographic, on average, represents a lower income level than Indianapolis as a whole, so excellent public transportation is essential to them.
 The Red Line will enhance dependable, convenient transportation options for all the residents living within the corridor — options every vibrant community needs — while increasing access to employment opportunities and institutions of higher education.

-How much will the construction of the Red Line cost?
+What was the cost of the Red Line construction?

-Construction of the Red Line is budgeted for a $96.3 million, which includes nearly $25 million in contingency to cover any unforeseen expenses or cost inflation.
+Construction of the Red Line was budgeted for $96.3 million, which includes nearly $25 million in contingency to cover any unforeseen expenses or cost inflation.
 Nearly 40% of the budget is for infrastructure improvements including sidewalks, ADA ramps, draining, pedestrian crossings, signals, and re-paving.

-How is the Red Line’s construction being paid for?
+How was the Red Line’s construction paid for?